Last review: December 16, 2020

 Antibodies to SARS CoV-2 develop within a few days of infection, including in asymptomatic people.
 However, it is too early to tell whether antibody titers will be adequate to induce immunity to repeat infection and, if so, for how long.
 Studies done of other human coronavirus infections showed that immunity to the strains that cause colds typically lasts only a few months.
 Studies following the original SARS outbreak in the early 2000s showed that antibody levels to that coronavirus dropped significantly after about three years.
 The best current estimate is that most patients who had COVID-19 infection will have some immunity but that it is probably not lifelong.

-While efforts to develop treatments and vaccines are progressing rapidly, it will still be some time before testing is complete and they will become available to the general population.
-Until then, the only intervention available to help people stay healthy in areas with significant COVID-19 is to break the transmission cycle by extreme social distancing (that is, a lockdown).
-The purpose of a lockdown is to decrease the likelihood that uninfected people will come into contact with infected people or surfaces contaminated by coronavirus.
+While efforts to develop treatments and vaccines are progressing rapidly, it will still be some time before they will become widely available to the general population.
+Until then, the only intervention available to help people stay healthy in areas with significant COVID-19 is to break the transmission cycle by social distancing and shutting down nonessential businesses that have been shown to be places where the virus is likely to be transmitted, such as indoor restaurants and bars, gyms, and large indoor gatherings.
+Also, people are encouraged to stay home and limit contact to those in their homes.
+The purpose of these measures is to decrease the likelihood that uninfected people will come into contact with infected people or surfaces contaminated by coronavirus.
 Only by decreasing the opportunity for the virus to spread will the pandemic be slowed and eventually controlled.
-In countries where this strategy was practiced, the infection rate and death rate indeed seem to be slowing.
-Areas with limited disease presence and transmission that have appropriate testing and tracking capability may consider less stringent measures than full lockdown (eg, physical distancing, mask wearing, and limiting size of gatherings).
+Areas with limited disease presence and transmission that have appropriate testing and tracking capability may consider less stringent measures (eg, physical distancing, mask wearing, and limiting size of gatherings).

 The following patients should have SARS-CoV-2 testing with viral tests (ie, nucleic acid or antigen tests)